tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/initialize-en.md

 toc: true # table of contents
 ---

-In order to use Tapsell you first need to follow the steps below to add Tapsell to your project.
+In order to use Tapsell, you first need to follow the steps below to add Tapsell to your project.

 ## Gradle Config
 You can import the Tapsell SDK with a Gradle dependency that points to Tapsell's Maven repository.
-To use this repository, you need to reference it in the project-level `build.gradle` file, In `allprojects -> repositories` section.
+To use this repository, you need to reference it in the project-level `build.gradle` file, in the `allprojects -> repositories` section.

 ```gradle
 maven {